Switcheo/carbon-bootstrap/UPGRADE.md

 tail -f /var/log/carbon/liquidator.*
 ```

+## Prerequisites
+You will need
+- Carbon
+- Cleveldb
+- Cosmovisor
+- Redis
+- Postgres

+For help on installation, please see INSTALL.md

 ## Setting up a new Carbon Node
 These instructions are for setting up a brand new full node from scratch.